 Skateboard riders are considered pedestrians under the Road Rules and are not required to wear helmets.
 Scooter riders must wear helmets if travelling on the road.
 Skateboards must not be towed.
 Skateboarding is forbidden in some areas of the City of Melbourne but encouraged in others.

 Skateboards, scooters, and in-line and other rollerskates are all included in the definition of a “wheeled recreation device” (see information about wheeled recreation devices in “Who and what do the Road Rules cover?”).
-Users of these items (generally termed “skaters” in this section) are considered to be pedestrians and not riders or drivers.
+Users of these items (generally termed “skaters” in this section) are usually considered to be pedestrians and not riders or drivers.
 Accordingly, the majority of the Road Rules already discussed in this chapter do not apply.
 For example, there is no requirement for skaters to wear protective headgear.

 However, when it comes to riding scooters on a road or road-related area, scooter riders must wear protective helmets, unless they have a VicRoads certificate.
 The scooter must also have a brake, warning device and, when travelling at night or in hazardous weather conditions, front and rear lights and a reflector the same as on bicycles (RR 244B(4), (5); maximum penalty: 5 pu).